ErazerBrecht/SQLStreamStore.DynamicSQL/README.md

-# StreamStore.DynamicSQL
+# SQLStreamStore.DynamicSQL
-Bug repro for 'slow subsribe' when using PostgresSQL implemantion
+Bug repro for 'slow subscribe' when using PostgresSQL implemantion

 ## Proposed fix:
 ```